spooky-simon/Kinematic-Solver/README.md

 ## Known bugs
-* caster gain shows weird behavior near static
+* caster gain can show weird behavior near static, not expected to cause errors in holistic results